 A few videos available on Coverr:

-So here are my top three choices for free video footage you can use for your projects, whether it's for your blog or social media content.
-Maybe I missed your favourite?
+So here are my top 5 choices for free video footage in 2020 you can use for your projects, whether it’s for your blog or social media content.
+This guide is in process and keeps being updated, did I miss your favourite?
 Let me know in the comments, because as we all know nothing beats a free lunch!